Updated As of 2/5/2024

 Bass Lake History

 The wildlife and natural sounds out at Bass Lake Regional Park are simply amazing.
 Visitors will have the opportunity to bird watch, and possibly see a golden eagle nesting.
 Deer and jack rabbits will be out grazing and bugs will be busy working in their natural spaces.
 EDHCSD is dedicated to preserving it.
 The flora and fauna found in our backyard is what we want visitors to learn and enjoy at Bass Lake Regional Park.

 Bass Lake Regional Park includes a beautiful lake with a natural corridor for wildlife, and we want to make sure that the space is used wisely and that people know about it.

 El Dorado Hills CSD (EDHCSD) sees the 200+ acre Bass Lake Regional Park as a community asset.
 We want families, kids, schools and anyone in the area or region to come out and experience the park setting on the west side of the lake, the active ballpark, and the dog park.
 The trail will connect the west side of the park to the east side.
 The east side of the park will be more passive.
-EDHCSD envisions picnic areas along the trails with a possible disk golf area in the vicinity.
+EDHCSD envisions picnic areas along the trails with interpretive signs.

 For pictures and information about progress with the project follow the Bass Lake Regional Park on Instagram @basslakepark.

 Project Design Amenities